jobrouter/typo3-base/Documentation/VariableResolvers/Index.rst

 Values can be localised with the help of the localisation labels known from various parts in TYPO3.
-The variable starts with :yaml:`{__LLL:` and holds the path to the translation file and the according key, e.g.
+The variable starts with :yaml:`{__LLL:` and holds the path to the translation file and the according key, for example, :yaml:`{__LLL:EXT:your_ext/Resources/Private/Language/locallang.xlf:your.label}`.
-:yaml:`{__LLL:EXT:your_ext/Resources/Private/Language/locallang.xlf:your.label}`.

 If the label is not found and therefore cannot be translated the value is